 Using the GMS, Recipients initiate closeout by completing all reporting periods, the final report, and marking all tasks complete.
-Recipients can find detailed instructions in the Companion Guide and GMS User Guides located on our website, https://opportunity.nebraska.gov/amplifund/#CCCFF.
+Recipients can find detailed instructions in the Companion Guide and GMS User Guides located on the DED Grants Help Center (zendesk.com).